 In Poland, a significant number of civil lawsuits are pending in relation to certain contractual stipulations connected with consumer mortgage loans denominated in or indexed to foreign currencies.
 In this connection, a Polish court requested the European Court of Justice (ECJ) for clarification whether certain clauses in these agreements breach European law and are unfair.
 The ECJ's preliminary ruling of 3 October 2019 does not answer whether the loan agreements are invalid in whole or part but merely gives interpretative guidance on the principles according to which the national courts must decide in each individual case.
 According to this, a loan agreement without unfair terms should remain valid provided, that it is in conformity with national law.
 If a loan agreement cannot remain valid without the unfair term, the entire contract would have to be annulled.
 If the annulment of the entire contract triggers material negative consequences for the borrower, the Polish courts can replace the unfair term by a valid term in accordance with national law.
-The consequences of the contract being annulled must be carefully examined so that the borrower can consider all potential negative consequences of annulment.
+The consequences of annulment.
 However, the consequences of canceling an annulled loan agreement remain unclear and may be serious for the borrower, for example due to the obligation to repay the loan immediately including the costs of using the loan amount.
 It remains to be seen how the principles developed by the ECJ will be applied under national law on a case-by-case basis.